Audit Indicates Intuit Made $1 Billion By Hiding Free File Program From The Public

 from the dr-evil-shit dept

 It's been quite a long and frustrating walk for us in covering the lengths to which Intuit went to hide the free to file tax program.
 This is the program that it is legally mandated to offer.
 If you're not caught up, the IRS struck a deal with the big tax prep companies out there, promising not to offer and expand its own free file programs, but only if companies like Intuit offer their own free file programs.
 Intuit did as instructed with its TurboTax product, except that the company then went about hiding the website for the free to file program from search engines and the internet, all while dropping the word "free" into as many places on the website for the paid services site it also runs.
-Then, because evil is an addictive drug, Intuit went ahead and lied to a bunch of customers to avoid refunding their money when it got caught in all this, informed its own employees that it bilked the public for their own good, and was even eventually found to have wrapped itself in the American flag while swindeling active duty soldiers as well.
+Then, because evil is an addictive drug, Intuit went ahead and lied to a bunch of customers to avoid refunding their money when it got caught in all this, informed its own employees that it bilked the public for their own good, and was even eventually found to have wrapped itself in the American flag while swindling active duty soldiers as well.

 So, now you're caught up.
 But perhaps you're wondering why Intuit would risk all of the bad PR that comes with treating tax prep services like a game of three card monty.
 Well, the answer, according to a recent audit by the Treasury Inspector General, is because one-billion dollars.